The slaughter at Cannae: Rome's worst defeat

 Following a catastrophic defeat at Trasimene, the Roman state needed time to rebuild their forces.

-They appointed the dictator Quintus Fabius Maximus to delay Hannibal for as long as possible in order to prepare for another battle.
+So, they appointed the dictator Quintus Fabius Maximus to delay Hannibal for as long as possible in order to prepare for another battle.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.

-Fabius' strategy
+Fabius' avoidance strategy

 Fabius' strategy was simple: he avoided direct confrontation with Hannibal's army, and instead harassed them with smaller skirmishes and raids.